-IDP Phases Activities

-PREPARATORY -Identification and establishment of stakeholders and structures and sources

-July 2022 of information.

--Development of the IDP Framework and process plan.

-IDP Representative forum :

-ANALYSIS PHASE -Compilation of levels of development and backlogs that suggest areas of July-September 2022 interventions.
+IDP Phases Activities PREPARATORY -Identification and establishment of stakeholders and structures and July 2021 sources of information. -Development of the IDP Framework and process plan.
+ANALYSIS PHASE -Compilation of levels of development and backlogs that suggest areas of July-September 2021 interventions.
 STRATEGIES PHASE -Reviewing the vision, mission, strategies and objectives.
 SeptOct.
+2021

-2022 PROJECTS PHASE -Identification of possible projects and their funding sources.
-October 2022-February 2023 INTEGRATION PHASE -Sector plans summary inclusion and programmes of action.
-January-February 2023 Approval phase -submission of Draft IDP to Council March-May 2023 -Road-show on Public participation and publication, -Amendments of Draft/IDP/Budget according to comments/inputs, -submission to council for approval and adoption.
+PROJECTS PHASE -Identification of possible projects and their funding sources.
+October 2021-February 2022 INTEGRATION PHASE -Sector plans summary inclusion and programmes of action.
+January-February 2022 Approval phase -submission of Draft IDP to Council March-May 2022 -Road-show on Public participation and publication, -Amendments of Draft/IDP/Budget according to comments/inputs, -submission to council for approval and adoption.